Ali Pasha Mosque (Tokat)

 Ali Pasha Mosque (Ali Paşa Camii) is a mosque in the centre of the town of Tokat in the Anatolia region of Turkey.
 It is a work of the Ottoman period, built in 1572 during the reign of Sultan Selim II, and has a single dome and a minaret.

-It is part of complex which also includes a Turkish bath and a mausoleum.
+It is part of complex which also includes a hamam (Turkish bathhouse) and a mausoleum.
 The tomb of Ali Pasha and his son Mustafa Bey is in the courtyard.